ethereum/EIPs/EIPS/eip-cliquey.md

 ## Abstract

-_Cliquey_ is the second iteration of the _Clique_ proof-of-authority consensus protocol, previously discussed as _"Clique_v2"_.
-It comes with some usability and stability optimizations gained from creating the _Görli_ and _Kotti_ cross-client proof-of-authority networks that were implemented in Geth, Parity Ethereum, Pantheon, Nethermind, and various other clients.
+**Cliquey** is the second iteration of the _Clique_ proof-of-authority consensus protocol, previously discussed as _"Clique v2"_.
+It comes with some usability and stability optimizations gained from creating the _Görli_ and _Kotti Classic_ cross-client proof-of-authority networks that were implemented in Geth, Parity Ethereum, Pantheon, Nethermind, and various other clients.

 ## Motivation

-The _Kotti_ and _Görli_ testnets running different implementations of the Clique engine got stuck multiple times due to minor issues discovered.
-These issues were partially addressed on the mono-client _Rinkeby_ by improving the Geth code.
+The _Kotti Classic_ and _Görli_ testnets running different implementations of the _Clique_ engine got stuck multiple times due to minor issues discovered.
+These issues were partially addressed on the mono-client _Rinkeby_ network by optimizing the Geth code.

 However, optimizations across multiple clients should be adequately specified and discussed.
-This working document is a result of a couple of months testing and running cross-client Clique networks, especially with the feedback gathered by several Pantheon, Nethermind, and Parity Ethereum engineers on different channels.
+This working document is a result of a couple of months testing and running cross-client _Clique_ networks, especially with the feedback gathered by several Pantheon, Nethermind, Parity Ethereum, and Geth engineers on different channels.

 The overall goal is to simplify the setup and configuration of proof-of-authority networks and avoid the testnets to get stuck while maintaining and mimicking mainnet conditions.

-For a general motivation on proof-of-authority testnets, please refer to the exhaustive introduction in EIP-225 which this proposal is based on.
+_For a general motivation on proof-of-authority testnets, please refer to the exhaustive introduction in EIP-225 which this proposal is based on._

 ## Specification

-This section specifies the Cliquey proof-of-authority engine.
+This section specifies the **Cliquey** proof-of-authority engine.

 ### Constants